shadmansaleh/codes2pdf/README.md

 # notebook-generator
-(Auto) generate notebooks from your source code.
-Useful for ACM-ICPC
+Auto generate notebook from your source codes (useful for ACM-ICPC).

 ## Dependencies

-This generator works in both linux and windows, so check how to install texlive in your OS.
+This generator works in both Linux and Windows, so check how to install texlive in your OS.

 texlive for linux: